bfeitknecht/vault/vault/sem2/DDCA/VRL/notes/DDCA.md

 >- network is either in parallel: one transistor on -> network on
 >- or in series: all transistors on -> network on, complementary to each other

+LAB-01

+Task 2
+use nand games to make <, >, and equality, push < and > together, use de morgans to reduce nand gates